QITI/pySLM2/paper.md

 # Acknowledgements

 The hardware controls for the DMDs from ViALUX GmbH in the package is built on top of the `AL4lib` [@sebastien_m_popoff_2022_6121191].
 We appreciate the work of the authors of `AL4lib`.
 We thank Kaleb Ruscitti in helping the hardware testings.
-We thank Sainath Motlakunta for his constructive feedbacks on the package.
+We thank Sainath Motlakunta and Nikhil Kotibhaskar for the constructive feedbacks on the package.

 # References